Jenfer93/community-science-museum-jenny-feragen-semester-project/README.md

 ## Contribution

-If you would like to contribute to my project - just make your changes in my code and push them with a comment on the changes you've made and your name!
+If you would like to contribute to my project - just make a pull request and push your changes!

 ## Contact

-This is where you can find my nonprivate social media:
+This is where you can find my social media:

 [My LinkedIn page](https://www.linkedin.com/in/jenny-marie-feragen-2a9a3a108/)